 Saving seeds from heirloom or open-pollinated cucumber varieties is a wonderful way to ensure the plant's vitality.
-Selecting seeds from the fruit with the best qualities tailors the variety to the specific conditions in your own garden, allowing a fruitful harvest for years to come.
+Selecting seeds from the fruit with the best qualities tailors the variety to the specific conditions in your garden, allowing a fruitful harvest for years to come.
 But saving cucumber seeds is a little more involved than saving bean seeds, which you simply pick, dry, and then store.
 Unlike beans, cucumbers need to be pollinated by insects or the wind (or hand-pollinated by the gardener) to set fruit.
 To complicate things further, cucumbers cross-pollinate easily with other cucumber varieties.
-In fact, professional seed savers recommend isolating cucumber varieties by a 1/2 mile to prevent crossing.
+Professional seed savers recommend isolating cucumber varieties by a 1/2 mile to prevent crossing.
 Since most home growers don't operate large-scale farms, isolation for seed collection requires specific measures.

 Isolating Cucumber Plants

 The first step to saving cucumber seeds is to isolate your plant before it fruits.
 One way to do so is to bag individual female blossoms before they open (the ones that look like they have a tiny cucumber at the base) in spun polyester or cotton bags to prevent insects from pollinating them.
 Then, do the same with an adjacent male flower.
 Tag the branch with the female blossom so you can identify it later as the one you'll harvest for seeds.

 Another way to isolate a cucumber plant involves building a cage that will enclose the entire plant.
 A wood or PVC frame covered in a spun polyester screen works great to keep pollinators out.